Jurmaize/Solids-LVRP/README.md

-# Solids Latvian MTA Roleplay respository.
+# Solids Latvian Multi Theft Auto Roleplay respository.

 This MTA Gamemode repository is based on the 2021.
-Owlgaming MTA roleplay repository that can be found here: [Owlgamings Repository](https://github.com/OwlGamingCommunity/MTA)
+Owlgaming Multi Theft Auto Roleplay repository that can be found here: [Owlgamings Repository](https://github.com/OwlGamingCommunity/MTA)
 Credits for all the base systems go to them! @OwlGamingCommunity

 ## What is this repository?
-This is my personal repository, that I had worked on for a couple of months.
+This is my personal Multi Theft Auto Roleplay repository, that I had worked on for a couple of months.
 Fixing various bugs, making some of my own scripts as well as translating most of the scripts that already existed here.

+It's main purpose is to provide the Latvian Multi Theft Auto Roleplay community a good base gamemode to later expand on.
+As of making this repository, most servers use outdated and error-filled gamemodes.
+This one will hopefully help everyone out.

 This repository includes an exported sql database, that can easily be imported in a database of your own.
 Some generic information to help set-up the server quicker has been left in.